Equity, Diversity and Inclusion (EDI) Policy

 Art History Link-Up (“AHLU”) was established on the belief that all young people should have access to art history, and to visual culture more generally, regardless of background.
-Diversity and inclusion are therefore at the very heart of what we do, and we believe that all organisations, particularly in traditionally restricted sectors like art history, gain greatly from the contributions and challenges different voices make.
-It’s important that these issues are transparent and formalised, and this Diversity and Inclusion policy (the “Policy”) sets out the following commitments by AHLU as to how it will ensure that diversity and inclusion is championed throughout its management and operations.
+Diversity, equity and inclusion are therefore at the very heart of what we do, and we believe that all organisations, particularly in traditionally restricted sectors like art history, gain greatly from the contributions and challenges different voices make.
+It’s important that these issues are transparent and formalised, and this Diversity, Equity and Inclusion policy (the “Policy”) sets out the following commitments by AHLU as to how the Charity will ensure that diversity and inclusion is championed throughout its management and operations.

 AHLU believes that as a gateway for involvement in the charity, recruitment is a critical part of ensuring a diverse and inclusive board and staff body.
 Full details of the steps we take to ensure we attract the brightest and broadest set of candidates are set out in full within the Recruitment Policy.

-In order to satisfy the above responsibilities, and above the recruitment commitments set out in the Recruitment Policy, the board will periodically take part in appropriate training to promote the equal treatment of trustees and staff and challenge its own views.
+In order to satisfy the above responsibilities, and above the recruitment commitments set out in the Recruitment Policy: https://arthistorylinkup.org/policies/recruitment-policy/ Board members will periodically take part in appropriate training to promote the equal treatment of trustees and staff and challenge its own views.

-Any commitment to diversity and inclusion will only be effective when it fully embedded and respected within an organisation.
-To ensure that diversity and inclusion are not simply empty words, a formal process for reporting discriminatory or unfair treatment is set out within our Whistleblowing Policy.
+Any commitment to diversity and inclusion will only be effective when it is fully embedded and respected within an organisation.
+To ensure that diversity and inclusion are not simply empty words, a formal process for reporting discriminatory or unfair treatment is set out within our Whistleblowing and Complaints Policy and our Disciplinary and Capability Policy.

 Any report of discriminatory or unfair treatment will be immediately shared with AHLU’s board for resolution, who will take prompt steps to investigate the complaint; prevent any further unacceptable behaviour; and ensure the safety of victims concerned.